Unseasonably Lacy Squid

 Lacy Squid Linguine with Artichoke Hearts and Tapenade

-main staple fish pasta
+main fish pasta

 Thin pasta, thinly sliced artichoke hearts and thin ribbons of squid.